utkarshdubeyfsd/o365_ADAL_oAuth/README.md

 - Get All File Names and Folder Names
 - Create Folder

+## Register an app on Azure

 ## Steps which you will need to perform before running the application

 1. Clone the application to your local environment.
 2. Install all the packages from NuGet
    - Microsoft.Extension.Configuration
    - Microsoft.Extension.Configuration.Binder
    - Microsoft.Extension.Configuration.Json
    - Microsoft.Graph
    - Microsoft.Identity.Client
    - Microsoft.NETCore.App
    - Newtonsoft.Json
    - Syroot.Windows.IO.KnownFolders
 3. Update details on **appsettings.json** file like `ClientId`, `ClientSecret` and etc.
+4. Execute the application

+> No Wor**d**, Only Wor**k**